jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/runtime_options.md

 |----------------|----------|
 | `bool` | `false`|

-By default the program keeps track of your downloads to make sure you don't download the same things repeatedly (both for you and for the servers you're downloading from)!
+By default, the program tracks your downloads to prevent downloading the same files multiple times, helping to save time and reduce strain on the servers you're downloading from.

 Setting this to `true` will cause the program to ignore the history, and will allow you to re-download files.